On p-adic L-functions for ${\rm GL}(n)\times{\rm GL}(n-1)$ over totally real fields: Introduction

 for any Hecke character $\chi$ of finite order with non-trivial conductor $\mathfrak{f}\mid \mathfrak{p}^{\infty}$, and any integer $\nu$ such that $\frac{1}{2}+\nu$ is critical for $L(s,\pi\times\sigma)$ in the sense of \citep{deligne1979}.
 Strictly speaking $\mu$ and the above interpolation formula depend on an (ordered) choice of Hecke roots for $\pi$ and $\sigma$ at $\mathfrak{p}$.
 See Theorem \ref{thm:interpolation} below for the precise statement and the definition of the quantities involved.

-As for today, the periods $\Omega^{{\rm sign}(\chi)}(\frac{1}{2}+\nu)$ are not known to be non-zero if $n\geq 4$.
-However these periods have natural factorizations into local constituents, which reduces the problem of non-vanishing in the totally real real case to $k=\QQ$.
+The periods $\Omega^{{\rm sign}(\chi)}(\frac{1}{2}+\nu)$ were conjectured to be non-zero for a long time, and recently Sun gave a proof of the non-vanishing for general $n\geq 2$ (cf.\ \cite{januszewskisunpre}).
+Previous results were \cite{kastenschmidt2008} for $n=3$ and Mazur \cite{schmidt1993} for $n=2$.
+Thanks to Sun's breakthrough our results are unconditional.

+Even over $\QQ$ and $n=3$ our result is new, as only the construction of $p$-adic $L$-functions for representations supporting cohomology with trivial coefficients had been carried out so far, cf.\ \cite{schmidt1993,januszewski2009}.

-Our results overcome the restrictions on class numbers faced in \citep{januszewski2009}.
-Furthermore we give a purely cohomological construction of the distribution and proof a functional equation for the resulting multi-valued $\mathfrak{p}$-adic $L$-function (cf.\ Theorem \ref{thm:functionaleq} below).
-The proof is however more involved than in the classically known case $n=2$.
-We point out that we have no restriction on the characteristic of $\mathfrak{p}$.
+In the general case our construction overcomes the restrictions on class numbers faced in \citep{januszewski2009}.
+We point out that we have no restriction on the residue characteristic of $\mathfrak{p}$.
 In particular our results cover characteristic $2$ as well.

+We give a purely cohomological construction of the distribution and proof a functional equation for the resulting multi-valued $\mathfrak{p}$-adic $L$-function (cf.\ Theorem \ref{thm:functionaleq} below).
+The proof is however more involved than in the classical case $n=2$, which was the only previously known case in our setting.

-The different components of this $\mathfrak{p}$-adic $L$-function should be related to each other by a Manin's trick type argument.
+The different components of this $\mathfrak{p}$-adic $L$-function should be mutually related by a Manin's trick type argument.
 In our case however the involved finite-dimensional representations (i.e.\ the coefficients of cohomology) are much more involved, and up to present we were unable to make Manin's argument work in this setting.

-Once the evaluation of the modified local zeta-integral at $\mathfrak{p}$ at the trivial character is known, our method readily generalizes to $p$-adic instead of merely $\mathfrak{p}$-adic interpolation.
+Our method readily generalizes to $p$-adic instead of merely $\mathfrak{p}$-adic interpolation, once the evaluation of the modified local zeta-integral at $\mathfrak{p}$ at the trivial character is known.
+This is the case for $n=2$ classically and for $n=3$ due to yet unpublished work by Denis Ungemach.
+However we prefer to fix a single place, as this avoids leaving out infinitely many interpolation values where the precise interpolation formula is still unknown, and also simplifies notation.

 Although we don't use automorphic symbols here explicitly, this work was influenced by \citep{dimitrov2011}, where the case $n=2$ is treated with respect to additional non-abelian variables and thereby and a strong connection between $\mathfrak{p}$-adic $L$-functions and the corresponding Galois deformations is established.